 The process becomes even more complicated as your business expands, which generally means increasing your inventory and making sure that you’re shipping a larger number of your products within a reasonable time.

 If your warehouse receiving process isn’t up to par, it can lead to stock control issues and greater operational costs.
-That’s why in this article, we’re going to talk about warehouse receiving best practices—so you don’t fall behind as your business expands.
+That’s why in this article, we’re going to talk about how to optimize your warehouse receiving with best practices—so you don’t fall behind as your business expands.

 Identifying Warehouse Receiving Issues

-The purpose of the warehouse receiving position is to take on the responsibilities of receiving the inventory, examining it, and sorting it to determine the condition of each shipment and whether they should be marked as “damaged goods” while also maintaining accurate records for each delivery.
+The purpose of warehouse receiving procedures is to take on the responsibilities of receiving the inventory, examining it, and sorting it.
+This helps to determine the condition of each shipment and whether they should be marked as “damaged goods,” while also maintaining accurate inventory numbers and records for each delivery.

 Incidentally, these are the very things that make up for the majority of all warehouse inventory issues, as multiple people and parties often handle inventory before they even get to their designated shelf.